 The full costs for first time paving of lanes, roads and construction of new sidewalks and driveway crossings are borne by the property owners.
-An increase to the 2017 budget of \$1,363,702 is required for Roads Capital Program 147-148.
-The requested budget will be funded by LI debt to pay for contract work outlined in the Bylaw 2R2017.
+An increase in 2017 budget of \$3,169,864 is required for the Roads Capital Program 147-148.
+The requested budget will be funded by LI debt to pay for contract work outlined in the Bylaw 1R2017.
 The borrowed funds are ultimately repaid by the property owners and are not mill rate supported.